MoeInL/Project_Directory/README.md

 - <a href="https://github.com/MoeInL/Mpotify.git">Mpotify<a/> - A spotify app clone that plays a users music.
 Made with windows forms

 ## R <a id="r"></a>
-- <a href="https://github.com/MoeInL/Restaurant_Menu.git">Lylah's<a/> - A restaurant menu for a made up restaurant called "lylah's"> Made with raw HTML and CSS
+- <a href="https://github.com/MoeInL/Restaurant_Menu.git">Lylah's<a/> - A restaurant menu for a made up restaurant called "lylah's".
+Made with raw HTML and CSS